Simon-Cun/DragonQuest/README.md

 ## Project Description

 Oh no!
-A dragon has stolen all microprocessors from devices around the planet, and it's our job to save them!
+The dragon and his minions have stolen all microprocessors from devices around the planet, and it's our job to save them!

 We wanted to make an interactive game and apply C++ skills into making a text based RPG game in a terminal CLI.
 This interests us because it lets us explore cool and fun features, be creative with dialogue, and, in general, make our own video game.

 We will use C++ for our backend and the terminal as our interface.
 The user will use the command line to send character-based inputs, and the terminal will output dialogue and other user options.

+The game will have two main components: Movement and Combat.
+The player will move around using direction keys, and upon entering a combat encounter, the game will notify the user.
+Combat will be turn-based and divided into three phases, direction, attack, and defense.
+In the choice phase the player will choose an option such as attack, run, or item.
+During the attack phase, the user will carry out their specified action, and the game will notify the user of damage, debuffs, and anything else relevant.
+In the defense phase, the opponent will carry out their turn and the game will notify the user of relevant stat changes and such.

 ---